Dhghomon/easy_rust/README.md

 ## Reading Rust documentation

-It is important to know how to read documentation in Rust so you can understand what other people wrote.
+It's important to know how to read documentation in Rust so you can understand what other people wrote.
 Here are some things to know in Rust documentation:

 ### assert_eq!